henba1/rsw-segmentation/README.md

 - **Data augmentation** with configurable parameters
 - **Cross-validation** support for robust evaluation

-### Performance Optimization
+### Result Reproducability and Performance Optimization

+The research codebase provides several customization options to accommodate different hardware specifications while enabling optimal reproducibility of results on similar datasets.
+Note that the data we used is proprietary and thus cannot be disclosed.

 - Efficient data loading with PyTorch DataLoader
 - GPU memory optimization for large batch sizes
 - Checkpoint saving for training interruption recovery
-- Configurable batch sizes for different hardware
+- Configurable batch sizes adaptable to different hardware specifications

-## Contributing

-This research codebase follows standard software development practices:

-- **Code formatting**: Black and isort for consistent style
-- **Type checking**: MyPy for static analysis
-- **Testing**: pytest framework for unit tests
-- **Documentation**: Sphinx for API documentation

 ## License